Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid

 \section{Introduction}

-\IEEEPARstart{I}{npainting} is an important image processing method, which is widely used in many applications including image restoration~\cite{criminisi2004region}, object removal~\cite{criminisi2003object}, and photo retouching~\cite{DBLP:conf/cvpr/LiangZCX021}.
+Inpainting is an important image processing method, which is widely used in many applications including image restoration~\cite{DBLP:journals/pr/DingRR18}, object removal~\cite{criminisi2003object}, and photo editing~\cite{barnes2009patchmatch}.
 Specifically, given the damaged image and the corresponding mask, image inpainting aims to synthesize the plausible visual content for the missing area, and make the recovered content consistent with the remaining area.
 In general, the key challenge in generating meaningful and clear visual details lies in how to properly harness the context ambiguity between low-level structures and high-level semantics.

 Existing approaches focus more on the consistency of local textures.
-Earlier work, such as diffusion-based or patch-based approaches~\cite{barnes2009patchmatch,DBLP:conf/iccv/LevinZW03,DBLP:journals/tip/RuzicP15}, exploit low-level similarity to perform texture transformations from valid image regions to missing regions.
+Earlier work~\cite{barnes2009patchmatch} usually exploit low-level similarity to perform texture transformations from valid image regions to missing regions.
 These methods work well in stationary backgrounds but usually fail to handle complex structures due to a lack of global semantic understanding.
-In recent years, the development of deep learning has stimulated the emergence of many image inpainting methods in forms of neural networks~\cite{yu2020region,li2020recurrent,xie2019image,nazeri2019edgeconnect,DBLP:conf/eccv/LiuJSHY20}.
-These methods are usually based on generative adversarial network (GAN)~\cite{goodfellow2014generative} or variational auto-encoder (VAE)~\cite{DBLP:journals/corr/KingmaW13} and try to solve the image inpainting problem by using the image-to-image translation framework.
-In particular, some literature has introduced different structural guidance to specifically supervise the completion of missing areas, including color-smooth images~\cite{DBLP:conf/eccv/LiuJSHY20} and edge maps~\cite{nazeri2019edgeconnect}.
+In recent years, the development of deep learning has stimulated the emergence of many image inpainting methods in forms of neural networks~\cite{yu2020region,li2020recurrent,nazeri2019edgeconnect,DBLP:conf/eccv/LiuJSHY20}.
+These methods try to solve the image inpainting problem by using the image-to-image translation framework.
+In particular, some literature~\cite{DBLP:conf/eccv/LiuJSHY20,nazeri2019edgeconnect} have introduced different structural guidance to specifically supervise the completion of missing areas.
 Although the learning-based methods remarkably improve the quality of the generated images, as shown in \fig{motivation}, they still show distorted objects and blur textures, especially for complex scenes.
 An important reason is that these methods focus more on pixel-level image representations, but do not explicitly consider semantic consistency of context representations across multiple visual levels, and thus fail to establish a global understanding of the corrupted images.